Parent Information Package

 HEALTH AND WELLNESS

-It is very important that we have all information regarding campers health and behaviour in order for them to be well cared for at camp.
+It is very important that we have all information regarding your campers’ health and behaviour in order for them to be well cared for at camp.
 If, in the event that any information on the Health or Camper forms need to be updated, please email or call the office.

-Tip!
-Inform the people you designate as emergency contacts of any unusual or serious medical concerns your child may have, and make sure they understand what your wishes would be, should the need arise.
+Be sure to inform the people you designate as emergency contacts of any unusual or serious medical concerns your child may have, and make sure they know how you would want situations handled if the need arises.

 Medication